How To Sell With Webinars

 Now that they know that you are smart, handsome, funny, and credible, (because your intro was so killer) it’s time to explain the benefits that your attendees are going to get from watching the webinar.
 You can either restate whatever was on your webinar sign up page/squeeze page here, or just restate it in different words.
 You also want to make sure that they not only are excited for the content they are about to receive, but that they have a reason to STICK TO THE END.
 That is very important as if your attendees leave before you can even pitch to them, then, well, you’re screwed.

-Ex: I said something along the lines of “At the end of this webinar, I will show you exactly how I can help you, and how you can get 1 on 1 help from me to get your site ranked – which is a $1,000 value – yours free, ONLY for [friends of webinar host]
+I will say something along the lines of “At the end of this webinar, I will show you exactly how I can help you, and how you can get 1 on 1 help from me to get your site ranked – which is a $1,000 value – yours free, ONLY for [friends of webinar host]

 This created an open loop (you’ll find out something but only if you finish this presentation) and hinted that they were going to get a ton of value if they stayed until the end (1 on 1 help for free).